How long will it take me to enroll in a health plan?

 Shorter OEP means more pressure on those who help

 The enrollment process itself will vary from one applicant to another.
-If you’re already enrolled in 2017 and are considering switching to a new plan for 2018, it will be relatively quick – especially if you have someone helping you compare the available options.
-But the shorter open enrollment period and reduced number of enrollment assistance centers means that there is likely to be a longer-than-usual wait if you need help picking a plan.
+If you’re already enrolled in 2019 and are considering switching to a new plan for 2020, it will be relatively quick — typically under an hour.
+But the compressed open enrollment period and reduced number of enrollment assistance centers mean that there could be a longer-than-usual wait if you need help picking a plan.

 Come armed with your personal info